ImageMagick/Usage-Markdown/distorts/index.md

 The next set of arguments will specify the 'center' around which the image is rotated and scaled.
 This point is called a 'control point' or 'handle' in the image which is a location used to control the distortion.
-As we are using a specific point for this distortion, lets not use the 'best-fit' mode to avoid the complications of 'virtual offsets'.
+As we are using a specific point for this distortion, let's not use the 'best-fit' mode to avoid the complications of 'virtual offsets'.

-For example lets rotate and scale the koala around its 'nose', which is located at `28,24` in the source image.
+For example, let's rotate and scale the koala around its 'nose', which is located at `28,24` in the source image.
-While we are at it lets distort the X and Y scales different.
+While we are at it let's distort the X and Y scales different.

 ~~~
 convert koala.gif  -background skyblue -virtual-pixel background \